xelis-project/xelis-blockchain/API.md

 ```

 #### Get Transaction
-Fetch a transaction by its hash from daemon
+Fetch a transaction on disk and in mempool by its hash from daemon.

 NOTE: result returned in `data` field can changes based on the TransactionType (transfer, burn, Smart Contract call, Deploy Code..)